 - Advisors rarely have a defined scope or accountability.
 Fractional CTOs have written 90-day outcomes.

 - Most early-stage startups need a fractional CTO, not an advisor.
-Advisors work for companies that already have technical leadership and need a specific second opinion.
+Advisors fit companies that already have technical leadership and need a specific second opinion.

 - Cost ranges from $500 to $3,000 per month for advisors and from $4,500 to $25,000 per month for fractional CTOs.